Dereham: Youth groups

-Dereham has two active Scout Groups, both of which are part of The Scout Association.
+Dereham has two active Scout groups, both of which are part of The Scout Association.
 1st Dereham was one of the earliest Groups in the world, having been formed in 1908.
-In the past there was a 3rd Dereham Scout Group.
+In the past, there was a 3rd Dereham Scout Group.

 The town is the home of 1249 Squadron, Air Training Corps, who parade at the Cadet Centre on Norwich Road.
 The Army Cadets also parade at the same place.

-Dereham is home to the youth theatre group DOSYTCo, which works with children to put on shows at the Dereham Memorial Hall, shows such as a 2015 production of Hairspray.
+Dereham is home to the youth theatre group DOSYTCo, which works with children to put on shows at the Dereham Memorial Hall, such as a 2015 production of Hairspray.

 Attractions

-Notable buildings in the town include the pargetted Bishop Bonner's Cottage, built in 1502, the Norman parish church, the East Dereham Windmill which was extensively renovated in 2013 and a large mushroom-shaped water tower.
+Notable buildings in the town include the pargetted Bishop Bonner's Cottage, built in 1502; the Norman parish church; the East Dereham Windmill, which was extensively renovated in 2013; and a large mushroom-shaped water tower.
 The Gressenhall Museum of Rural Life is nearby.

 The town also hosts the headquarters of the Mid-Norfolk Railway, which runs trains over an 11.5-mile railway south to Wymondham, as well as owning the line 6 miles north to North Elmham and County School Station.
-In spring 2020, that secondary line was being restored, but the railway (like other attractions) was closed until further notice due to the COVID-19 pandemic in the United Kingdom.

 A guide to attractions in and near Dereham, intended to promote tourism, was scheduled to be published in late March 2020.

 Dereham Blues Festival

-Since 2013 Dereham has hosted an annual Blues Festival organised by The Norfolk Blues Society.
+Since 2013, Dereham has hosted an annual Blues Festival organised by The Norfolk Blues Society.
 The 2019 Festival saw 50 acts playing in 13 different venues which included pubs, clubs and unusual venues such as Dereham Cricket Club and the station at the Mid Norfolk Railway.
 All of the performances are free apart from the opening headline concert at Dereham Memorial Hall.
 Headline acts to date have been: